AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-53/acsd-61553-cart-price-rule-discounts-are-incorrectly-calculated-when-multiple-discounts-with-different-priorities-are-applied.md

 <u>Steps to reproduce</u>:

-1. Create a simple product with a Price of $9,000.
+1. Create a simple product with a price of $9,000.
 1. Create a [!UICONTROL Cart Price Rule]: Rule A with a fixed discount of $700 without any conditions and without discarding subsequent rules.
 1. Create another [!UICONTROL Cart Price Rule]: Rule B with a fixed discount of $1000 without any conditions and without discarding subsequent rules.
 1. Add the product with the quantity 13 to the cart.